 Before digital photography brought about digital editing, negatives and prints were altered directly through a variety of techniques.
 Airbrushing was probably the most popular of these techniques.

 In the early days of photography, retouching was often needed due to limitations of the plates and cameras used by photographers.
 Especially with the Daguerreotype just before 1840, touch up was needed to create high-quality images.
-Until the 1860s, hand brushing was the most common technique for altering photographs.
-This often left visible brush strokes in the resulting photographs.

 In the 1890s, airbrushes were developed and photo retouching changed forever.
-Camera equipment was continually improving and the new capabilities for smooth edits with airbrushes led to an incredibly high demand for photos with moles, scars, and other imperfections removed.
+Camera equipment was continually improving and the new capabilities for smooth edits with airbrushes led to incredibly high demand for photos with moles, scars, and other imperfections removed.

-Also highly popular were large oval airbrushed with color.
 Keep in mind that color photography was not available until the 1930s, though people wanted their portraits in color, just like paintings.
 Artists would tint the black and white photos using airbrushes to mimic the look of a full-color portrait.
 Demand was so high that factories were built to handle the demand for airbrushed photos.

 The continued improvement and availability of cameras, such as the Kodak Brownie, reduced the need for professional airbrushing in the United States.
 In the mid to late 1930s, the Stalin regime in Russia embraced airbrushing as a way to remove "disappeared" people or other out of favor people from official photographs.

 Manual retouching continued to be used by professional photographers for portrait and commercial work.
 Many airbrush artists and professional retouchers continued working with film and paper prints until digital photography came along.
 At that point, many took their craft to the computer and continued to offer retouching services using the new tools.